dieterich-lab/scimodom/server/docs/source/database.rst

 The nomenclature for modifications (table ``modomics``), technologies (table ``method``), taxa (tables ``taxonomy`` and ``ncbi_taxa``), and assemblies (table ``assembly``) is fixed.
 Entries in these tables allow to define options for data upload, search and compare filters.

-The classification of detection technologies is taken from this [paper](https://www.nature.com/articles/s12276-022-00821-0), *.e.g.* NGS 2nd generation is subclassified into direct sequencing, chemical-assisted sequencing (m6A-SAC-seq, RiboMeth-seq, ...), Antibody-based (m6A-seq/MeRIP, ...), enzyme/protein-assisted (DART-seq, MAZTER-seq, ...).
+The classification of detection technologies is taken from this `paper <https://www.nature.com/articles/s12276-022-00821-0>`_ *.e.g.* NGS 2nd generation is subclassified into direct sequencing, chemical-assisted sequencing (m6A-SAC-seq, RiboMeth-seq, ...), Antibody-based (m6A-seq/MeRIP, ...), enzyme/protein-assisted (DART-seq, MAZTER-seq, ...).

 Dates should be formatted by the following format: YYYY-MM-DD (ISO 8601).